casimirlabs/casimir-web/services/api/README.md

 ```

+> [!NOTE]
-> 🚩 To iterate on a schema in context, use the commands above.
+> To iterate on a schema in context, use the commands above.
 To deploy a schema change, create a branch from `develop`, edit the JSON, and then make a PR to `develop`.